 This course is a study of the radiographic procedures as they relate to the skeletal system.
-Topics include positioning, exposure factors, film evaluation and related anatomy of chest, abdomen, superior and inferior extremities, and shoulder and pelvic girdle.
-There are positioning practical workshop components.
+Topics include positioning, exposure factors, image analysis and related anatomy of chest, abdomen, upper and lower extremities, and shoulder and pelvic girdle.
+There are positioning practical workshop components for applying proper positioning of radiographic exams.
 Co-requisites: RAD111, RAD121.